IBzerbasteln/academic-website/_pages/talks.md

   </thead>
   <tbody>
     <tr>
-      <td>[upcoming] Distinction Without a Difference, Difference Without a Distinction?
+      <td>Distinction Without a Difference, Difference Without a Distinction?
 Legal Confrontations with ‘the Other’ in <i>Planet of the Apes</i> (1968), Colonial Spain, and the Rights of Nature Debate</td>
       <td>Law and Popular Culture Roundtable VII</td>
       <td>18 June 2025</td>
       <td>Maastricht (The Netherlands)</td>